 When no operator is assuming an authorized Service Handler role, the Service Handler is deemed to be in No Role.
-Similarly, when no operator is assuming an authorized Datapath role, the Datapath is deemed to be in No Role.
+Similarily, when no operator is assuming an authorized Datapath role, the Datapath is deemed to be in No Role.

-Under normal operation, the FlagStone Core's Datapath is assuming the SDA role, whilst the Service Handler is assuming No Role.
+Under normal operation, the FlagStone Core's Datapath is assuming the SDA role, whilst the Service Handler is not assuming any role (i.e. No Role).